-Britt not only paints scenes of adventure, but considers the painting process itself a grand adventure.
+Britt paints scenes of adventure, and also considers the painting process itself a grand adventure.

 Originally from rural Minnesota, she has called the Pacific NW home since 2001.
 Here, she's inspired by the Cascade Mountains, the Puget Sound, paint-worthy hikes, and not least of all- other local artists.
 She's less inspired by the 6-month season of gloom in the Seattle region, but takes the opportunity to travel and paint in sunnier places like California, Arizona, Italy, and soon- Slovenia, Croatia, Bosnia, Montenegro, and Albania (by bicycle).

 She is a Signature member of Puget Sound Group of NW Artists and a longstanding member of Plein Air Washington Artists and International Impressionist Society.

 Born and raised in rural Minnesota, I was fortunate to have the same amazing art teacher throughout high school.
 This continuity gave me a solid basis of color theory, composition, values, as well as confidence to keep on creating.